GuideOS/guideos-conky/README.md

 # guideos-conky

+This Conky tool determines the hardware used via a Python script, as well as update information.
+Therefore, no user intervention is required.

+#Installation

+´´´
+sudo apt update
+sudo apt install guideos-conky´´´

 - `conky-all` must be installed
 - Ubunto Mono Nerd Regular Font must be installed (https://www.nerdfonts.com/font-downloads)
 - Python3 must be installed